This period covers:- Youth- High school- Delft University of Technology- UC Berkeley- Royal Navy- Utrecht

 My time as a student in Delft was just wonderful.
 I rented a small room in a small private student house in a small street named 'De Vlouw'.
 The friends I made there became friends for a lifetime and we kept seeing each other many times a year, all these years.
 Recently, in August 2020, we celebrated (of course with a reunion in Delft) that we know each other for 50 years!

 For 5 years I had a Citroen 2CV (Deuxchevaux, 125 cc), which was great fun.
-Many repairs, many times to Paris/France with my friend Kine, and at the end I converted it into a cabriolet (with a big umbrella on board).
+Many repairs, many times to Paris/France, and at the end I converted it into a cabriolet (with a big umbrella on board).

 I earned some extra money as a part-time student-assistent for 3 years at Rotterdam University, where I was supervising physics labs of medical students (microscopy, photography, statistics of measurements).

 During my MSc project I heard prof. Larry Stark (School of Optometry, UC Berkeley) giving a lecture on eye movements at Eindhoven University of Technology, and I was caught by his research, enthusiasm and personality.
 We agreed on an externship in UC Berkeley, April-July 1976.
 I applied for a grant from the Delft University Fund, which was rewarded.